SvStarke/Auxo_manuscript_2023/README.md

 ## Instructions for running the scripts

 For getting the figures as a result, the scripts need to be ran in a specific order.
 An overview about the running order is given by the flowchart below.
 Each colorful line represents the order of scripts for every figure.
-The instructions in the flowchart are given in text below to C+P the code.
+Detailed instructions are given under the flowchart.

 ![click here for an overview of the order for running the scripts](output/plots/Overview_Order_running_scripts.png)